Create 3D data from 2D imagery

 - Change Point Density from Optimal to Low (Fast).

-- If necessary, change Point Cloud Densification to 9x9 Pixels.
+- Make sure that Point Cloud Densification is set to 9x9 Pixels.

 - Click the 3D Products tab.